“Which one is better? Ho Chi Minh City or Hanoi?”

 Get a caffeine boost

-Not a coffee drinker?
-Neither was I… until I tried Vietnamese coffee in Hoi An some years ago.
-Cà phê sữa đá, traditional iced coffee with sweetened condensed milk is highly addictive, refreshing, and will re-charge you with super powers to continue venturing through the streets of Ho Chi Minh.
+Not a coffee drinker? well, wait for some Vietnamese coffee, like Cà phê sữa đá, traditional iced coffee with sweetened condensed milk.
+It’s highly addictive, refreshing, and will re-charge you with superpowers to continue venturing through the streets of Ho Chi Minh.

 The new cafés in Ho Chi Minh City are sprouting in every district.
 You’ll find anything from simple shops with low plastic stools on the sidewalks or fancy air conditioned places with a wide range of specialty coffees, teas, and desserts.

-Our most favorite ones are The Workshop in District 1, a couple of small cafés at the popular Cafe Apartment at the 42 Nguyen Hue Walking Street, Shelter Coffee and Tea and a few lovely coffee shops with Vietnamese names in the Thao Dien neighborhood (District 2).
+Our most favorite ones are The Workshop in District 1, a couple of small cafés at the popular Cafe Apartment at the 42 Nguyen Hue Walking Street, and a few lovely coffee shops with Vietnamese names in the Thao Dien neighborhood (District 2).

-For more tips, read this incredibly extensive guide to the best cafes in Ho Chi Minh from a fellow blogger James.
+For more tips, read this incredibly extensive guide to the best cafes in Ho Chi Minh from James Clark.

 Sample draft beers